athos/Pinpointer/README.md

 ```

-You can also colorize the report by adding the option `{:colorize :ansi}`:
+You can also colorize the error reports by adding the option `{:colorize :ansi}` to increase the readability:

 <img src="doc/images/colorized-pinpoint-result.png" width="630">

+`pinpoint` has several other options.
+See the docstring for more details.

 ### pinpoint-out: plugin implementation for s/\*explain-out\*

-If you'd rather like to completely replace the `explain` facility for any kinds of spec error reporting, it would be helpful to replace `s/*explain-out*` with `pinpointer.core/pinpoint-out` instead:
+If you'd rather completely replace the `explain` facility for any kinds of spec error reporting, it would be helpful to replace `s/*explain-out*` with `pinpointer.core/pinpoint-out` instead:

 ```clj
 => (set! s/*explain-out* p/pinpoint-out)